radhakavade18/react/README.md

 - Server side routing => we make a API call then whole page renders from the server side
 - Client side routing => no network calls, only UI side routers (SPA)

+# Redux toolkit

+- Install @reduxjs/toolkit and react-redux
+- build our store
+- Connect our store to the app
+- Slice (cartSlice)
+- dispatch action - reducer
+- Selector - subscribe to store